 Looking for the best Southern California dermatology care?
 Los Angeles’ Batra Dermatology’s providers are trained to treat patients of all ages, from newborns to the elderly.
 What can be treated by a dermatologist?
 Los Angeles dermatologists can provide diagnosis, treatment and prevention of problems of the skin, hair and nails.
-Conditions common among children are moles and birthmarks, dermatitis, acne, warts, vitiligo, insect bites and birth defects.
-In adults we treat a range of conditions such as cancers and pre-cancers, rosacea, psoriasis and shingles.
+Dermatologists treat conditions common among children, such as moles and birthmarks, dermatitis, acne, vitiligo, insect bites and birth defects.
+In adults, we treat a range of conditions such as cancers and pre-cancers, rosacea, psoriasis and shingles.
 We also treat eczema, allergies and other disorders that occur in all age groups, and carefully examine moles or other growths to determine whether they are or may become cancerous.

 Los Angeles Full-body Skin Exams & Skin Cancer Screening

 Full-body Skin Exam

 Full-body skin exams are an important tool in screening patients for benign or cancerous lesions that they may not have been able to see or recognize on their own.
 From head to toe and back to front, we inspect the skin for any suspicious growths.
 This quick and painless preventive measure is an invaluable tool in the early detection of skin cancer as well as many other dermatological conditions.
 We recommend annual skin checks at a local Los Angeles / Santa Monica Skin Caner screening center to ensure any changes in the skin are monitored appropriately.
 Southern California sunshine can be tough on the skin, but working with a great Santa Monica and dermatologist with multiple locations within in Los Angeles will help keep your skin beautiful, protected and healthy.

 Skin Cancer Screening Los Angeles and Santa Monica